silentorb/marloth-story-docs/workbench/twold/archive/chap01-v2.md

 "How dare you?"
 Nivana hissed.

 "I dare, because I can.
 Go ahead and make a fuss.
 See what your father can conjure.
 He may be a lord, but my father is a god!
 I can do with you as I please.
 I could make love to you right now if I liked, if you hadn't suddenly turned so repulsive."

+***

+"That is an excellent aspiration and I am fully behind our home being such a place someday, but not tonight."